Introduction

 Node palette

 Left panel.
-Lists all available node types grouped by category.
+Lists all available node types.
 Drag any node onto the canvas to add it.

 Canvas

-Centre panel.
+Center panel.
 Your experiment timeline as a tree.
 Drag nodes to reorder them.
-Drop zones guide placement.

 Properties panel